On the Operator Jensen-Mercer Inequality

-\end{theorem} \begin{remark} By choosing adequate functions $\varphi $ and $\psi $, and appropriate substitutions, we can obtain some improvement concerning operator power mean of Mercer's type.
-We leave the details of this idea to the interested reader, as it is just an application of our main results. \end{remark}
+\end{theorem} \begin{remark} By choosing appropriate functions $\varphi $ and $\psi $, and making suitable substitutions, the above results imply some improvements of certain inequalities governing operator power mean of Mercer's type.
+We leave the details of this idea to the interested reader as an application of our main results. \end{remark}

-In the end of the article, we show the example such that there is no relationship between Theorems \ref{th3} and \ref{th4}.
+In the end of the article, we show the example such that there is no relationship between inequalities in Theorems \ref{th3} and \ref{th4}.
 Here, we restrict ourselves to the power function $f\left( t \right)={{t}^{p}}$ with $p<0$. \begin{example} It is sufficient to compare \eqref{1} and the first inequality of \eqref{008}.
-We take $m=1, M=3$.
+We take $m=1$ and $M=3$.
 Setting